26th April, 2017. The Helen Martin Studio, University of Warwick

 The ten year cultural strategy identifies five goals and seven big ideas:

 The broad inquiry themes can be organised within the five goals and seven big ideas that underpin the Cultural Strategy.
-Copies of the strategy will be available on the day and can be downloaded here.
+Copies of the strategy can be downloaded here.

 - Economic growth